catmaid/CATMAID/API_CHANGELOG.md

 ### Additions

+- `GET /{project_id}/connectors/`
+  Replaces the `POST /{project_id}/connector/table/list` endpoint, but also changes the parameter names.
+Additionally, the "relation_type" parameter is now expected to contain the actual relation name instead of a numeric alias:
+  The value "0" is replaced with "postsynaptic_to" and "1" is replaced with "presynaptic_to".
+See /apis documentation for details.

+### Modifications

 None.

-### Modifications

-- `POST /{project_id}/connector/table/list`
-  The "relation_type" parameter is now expected to contain the actual relation name instead of a numeric alias: The value "0" is replaced with "postsynaptic_to" and "1" is replaced with "presynaptic_to".

 ### Deprecations